mortumenko/Learning-CI-CD/KanjiList/Application/OS_README.md

 6. Also in case if `Coordinator` keeps strong reference to a new VC this VC will live untill coordinator is reassigned.
 So I commented this reference  in `AllKanjiListCoordinator` and `KanjiDetailCoordinator`

-7. I'd recommend to review all stuff about references between Coordinator parent / Coordinator child / VC
+7. I'd recommend to review all stuff about references between Coordinator parent / Coordinator child / VC.
+See another branch `MemoryManagement`